From Genoa to Naples, where the 4 Amazon micro-mobility hubs in Italy are (and what they are for).-breakinglatest.news-Breaking Latest News

 -

-the micromobility hub of Genova allows Amazon Logistics staff to deliver 100% of parcels with electric cargo scooters in the ZTL;
+the micromobility hub of Genovawhich is underway Perrone 15, allows Amazon Logistics staff to deliver 100% of parcels with electric cargo scooters in the ZTL;

 -